Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureIndustry & Commerce.

 Location.
 37° 21.378′ N, 122° 1.496′ W. Marker is in Sunnyvale, California, in Santa Clara County.
-Marker can be reached from East Remington Drive.
+It can be reached from East Remington Drive.
 Touch for map.
 Marker is at or near this postal address: 570 East Remington Drive, Sunnyvale CA 94087, United States of America.
 Touch for directions.

 Labor Day Prunes Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, August 17, 2020
+Photographed by Andrew Ruppenstein, August 17, 2020

 2. Labor Day Prunes Marker - wide view

+More about this marker.
 The marker is located outdoors under the roof of the orchard interpretive exhibit that is just to the south of the museum.

 Marker detail: <i>Prune dehydrator, built, owned and operated by Paul Mariani, Sr.</i> image.
 Click for full size.